 Javascript SEO – Best Practices on JS SEO for Beginners

-JavaScript is a programming language that is used by many well-known organizations across the world.
+JavaScript is a programming language used by many well-known organizations worldwide.
 However, some unique issues can arise while working with JavaScript SEO websites.
 Hence, there are certain JS SEO best practices to follow when working with SEO JavaScript projects.

 The interaction of JavaScript and SEO is a long-debated topic.
-Understanding the SEO basics has become an important task for SEOs.
-Most websites use the JS programming language, as it makes an excellent framework to develop web pages and controls different page elements.
+Understanding the SEO basics has become an essential task for SEO professionals.
+Most websites use the JavaScript programming language, as it provides an excellent framework for developing web pages and controlling various page elements.

-The JS frameworks were implemented on the client side while inviting trouble in rendering.
-Additionally, now developers are pairing JavaScript and SEO best practices for boosting the SEO of web pages or websites written in JavaScript.
-Let’s learn more about JavaScript SEO best practices.
+The JavaScript frameworks were implemented on the client side, which caused trouble in rendering.
+Additionally, developers are now pairing JavaScript and SEO best practices to boost the SEO of web pages or websites written in JavaScript.
+Let’s explore the best practices for JavaScript SEO.

 What is JavaScript SEO?